-Some commenters stated that the analysis of water quality impacts did not incorporate sufficient data.
+Some commenters stated that the analysis of water quality impacts did not make use of the best available scientific information.
 Chapter 6 describes the data that were used for the surface water quality analysis in the EIR/EIS, and information is included below describing the modeling results and the data that were used in the Final EIR/EIS.
-Additional information about modeling and data sources can be found in Appendix 6B1, Sacramento-San Joaquin Delta Modeling, Salinity Results; Appendix 6B2, Sacramento-San Joaquin Delta Modeling, Chloride Results; Appendix 6B3, Sacramento-San Joaquin Delta Modeling, Chloride Results; Appendix 6B3, Sacramento-San Joaquin Delta Modeling; Appendix 6D, Sites Reservoir Discharge Temperature Modeling; Appendix 6E, Water Quality Data; and Appendix 6F, Mercury and Methylmercury.
-Chapter 6 and the preceding appendices use sources of publicly available, peer-reviewed data, literature, and model results for multiple periods.
-This approach supports a robust impact analysis because it uses best available data and combines multiple sources of information and provides both spatial variability (e.g., different locations along the Sacramento River) and temporal variability (e.g., multiple months, multiple years, or specific seasons).
-For additional information about the use of best available scientific information in the EIR/EIS, please refer to Master Response 1, CEQA and NEPA Process, Regulatory Requirements, and General Comments, regarding general methods and modeling.
+Additional information about modeling and data sources can be found in Appendix 6B1, Sacramento-San Joaquin Delta Modeling, Salinity Results; Appendix 6B2, Sacramento-San Joaquin Delta Modeling, Chloride Results; Appendix 6B3, Sacramento-San Joaquin Delta Modeling, X2 Results; Appendix 6C, River Temperature Modeling; Appendix 6D, Sites Reservoir Discharge Temperature Modeling; Appendix 6E, Water Quality Data; and Appendix 6F, Mercury and Methylmercury.
+Chapter 6 and the preceding appendices use sources of publicly available, peer-reviewed data and model results for multiple periods.
+This approach supports a robust impact analysis because it combines multiple sources of information and provides both spatial variability (e.g., different locations along the Sacramento River) and temporal variability (e.g., multiple months, multiple years, or specific seasons).
+For information about the use of best available scientific information in the EIR/EIS, please refer to Master Response 1, CEQA and NEPA Process, Regulatory Requirements, and General Comments, regarding general methods and modeling.